Looking for the best online UX design courses to choose from? Here are our top 11!

 If you’re just looking to test the waters of UX design before making any sizeable investment, Skillshare might be for you.
-Centered around empowering people to learn creative skills with bite-sized lessons you can fit in anywhere, Skillshare offers free sign up and access on web and mobile.
-Alternatively, a Premium Membership will get you full access to over 20,000 classes in the platform’s Premium catalog, as well as other features like offline viewing.
+Centered around empowering people to learn creative skills with bite-sized lessons you can fit in anywhere, Skillshare offers free sign-up and access on web and mobile.

-Users can choose from a multitude of UX design lessons available for free on the platform, including this Intro to UX: Fundamentals of Usabilityclass, which gives you the frameworks, tools, and tactics to create a stand-out user experience in just 90 minutes (includes guidance for a hands-on project).
+Users can choose from a multitude of UX design lessons available for free on the platform, including this Intro to UX: Fundamentals of Usability class, which gives you the frameworks, tools, and tactics to create a stand-out user experience in just 90 minutes (includes guidance for a hands-on project).

 4. UX Academy